 If you are not plugged into city power, and you plan on staying longer than a day or two, you'll want to conserve your battery by using as few lights and appliances as possible.
 Check the monitor system regularly.
 If you notice the lights becoming dim or the LED light on the battery disconnect switch blinking its a good idea to charge the batteries.
 It's much easier on the battery if you start the generator or run the chassis engine before the battery runs down completely.
 The generator starts from the house battery.
 If the house battery becomes depleted, the chassis engine can be started to charge it.
 It should only take a few minutes before the generator will start.

-The engine battery and house battery are isolated from each other by the Battery Separator, preventing the two systems from drawing down simultaneously.
-They will connect through the Separator if charging from the engine, generator, or inverter/charger is detected.
+The engine battery and house battery are isolated from each other by the DC/DC Battery Separator, preventing the two systems from drawing down simultaneously.